 These products aim to soothe a baby's sore skin or create a protective barrier -- or both.

-Skip the steroid creams you find in the drug store (hydrocortisone) unless your doctor tells you to use one.
+steroid creams you find in the drug store ( hydrocortisone) unless your doctor tells you to use one.
 They can irritate your baby's bottom even more if used incorrectly.